JennyTee/copy-paste-helper/README.md

 1. Open Command Prompt or Powershell
 2. Navigate to folder that has the .csproj file in it
 3. Use command "dotnet run" to run the program
-4. Copy/paste your input text (with line numbers) into the console window, hit ENTER, and type "go"
+4. Copy/paste your input text (with line numbers) into the console window, hit ENTER, and type "go" (NOTE: if copying from an active code review in Crucible, hold down ALT, then highlight the target text to copy)
-5. The result text will have leading line numbers removed so you can copy/paste it into your code editor
+6. The result text will have leading line numbers removed so you can copy/paste it into your code editor